See answer

 • Fatty fish including salmon, tuna, sardines, mackerel, and herring

 Fiber from whole grains, beans, legumes, nuts, seeds, fresh fruits, and veggies has been shown to decrease inflammation.
-Berries tend to have the highest fiber content of fruit and are also a rich source of antioxidants, making them a wonderful choice for an anti-inflammatory diet.
+Berries tend to have the highest fiber content of fruit and are also a rich source of antioxidants (substances that help protect the body from damage caused by harmful molecules called free radicals), making them a great choice for an anti-inflammatory diet.

 2. Know the Anti-Inflammatory Ingredients

-Inflammation is a comprehensive issue, and food is only one aspect of keeping it in check.
-Managing your stress and getting adequate sleep help to decrease inflammation in the body.
+Food is just one aspect of keeping inflammation in check.
+Managing stress and getting adequate sleep are other ways to help decrease inflammation in the body.
 Regular, moderate physical activity is also important.

 Foods and supplements are sometimes marketed as anti-inflammatory with little or no scientific research.
-To date, no dietary supplements are recommended for individuals with lupus to help decrease inflammation.
-However, certain nutrients, such as vitamin D and omega-3 fatty acids, may have supportive benefits.
+To date, no dietary supplements are recommended for people with lupus to help decrease inflammation.
+However, certain nutrients, such as vitamin D, may have benefits.

-Vitamin C, vitamin E, vitamin A, and selenium have high antioxidant properties and may be beneficial in fighting inflammation.
-Top food sources for these vitamins include:
+Certain vitamins and minerals have high antioxidant properties and may be beneficial in fighting inflammation.
+Top food sources include:

-Although some foods have been shown to lower levels of inflammation in the body, there is evidence that other foods may worsen inflammation and potentially make lupus symptoms flare in some people.
+Although some foods have been shown to lower levels of inflammation in the body, there’s evidence that others may worsen inflammation.
+These foods may trigger lupus flare-ups in some people.

 Alfalfa sprouts may increase inflammation in individuals with lupus due to the amino acid L-canavanine.
-It may be beneficial for people with lupus to limit their consumption of alfalfa sprouts.
+It may be beneficial for people with lupus to limit or avoid alfalfa sprouts.

-Garlic contains substances like allicin, ajoene, and thiosulfinates that may boost the immune system, which is why it's often used to combat colds or prevent cancer.
-However, since the immune system is already overactive in people with lupus, some doctors advise against adding garlic to their diet.
-While clinical evidence directly linking garlic to lupus flares is limited, caution is recommended.
+Garlic contains substances such as allicin, ajoene, and thiosulfinates that may boost the immune system, which is why it’s often used to combat colds.
+However, garlic and lupus may not mix because the immune system is already overactive.
+For this reason, some doctors advise people with lupus not to add garlic to foods they eat.
+Although limited clinical evidence directly links garlic to lupus flares, caution is recommended.

-Foods that have been shown to increase inflammation include ultraprocessed foods and those containing added sugars, alcohol, saturated fat, and trans fats.
-Alcohol intake should be kept to a minimum, as it may also interfere with prescribed medications related to lupus.
+Ultra-processed foods and products containing added sugars, alcohol, saturated fat, and trans fats have been shown to increase inflammation.
+Alcohol intake should be kept to a minimum because it may interfere with prescribed medications for lupus.

-There is no scientific evidence suggesting that individuals with lupus should avoid red meat, but red meat may contribute to inflammation.
+There’s no scientific evidence that people living with lupus should avoid red meat, but red meat may contribute to inflammation.
 A diet consisting mainly of plants, which are often richer in fiber, vitamins, and minerals, may relieve symptoms.

 4. Consider a Few Key Nutrition Tips for Overall Health